suffolklibraries/sljekyll/_events/sudbury-2018-02-09-harry-potter.md

 All budding witches and wizards are invited to our fourth Harry Potter evening.

-Come dressed as your favourite Harry Potter character, or in your vest muggle clothes, for a sorting hat ceremony, craft activities, games, magical food and drink and more.
+Come dressed as your favourite Harry Potter character, or in your best muggle clothes, for a sorting hat ceremony, craft activities, games, magical food and drink and more.

 Advance booking essential by contacting the library.